Under the skin: Diabetes monitoring is using imaging to go new places

 Doctors have started screening patients for diabetes.
 A new term, “prediabetes,” has been coined, which denotes the stage in which blood sugar levels are elevated, but the patient has not progressed to the stage of full-blown diabetes.
 Doctors recommend only exercises and dietary changes for this category of people.
 If there is no improvement in blood sugar levels, doctors may consider starting medications.

 Because of the easier availability of a new blood test known as HbA1C, it is possible to diagnose diabetes without fasting for 12 hours.
 The American Diabetes Association recommended the test for routine screening in 2010.
-The test is a much reliable test for diagnosing diabetes early.
-Hence, diabetes is getting detected quite earlier, and young people are getting diagnosed with diabetes.
+The test is a much more reliable test for diagnosing diabetes early.
+Hence, diabetes is detected much earlier, and young people are getting diagnosed with diabetes.

 Managing diabetes at your fingertips